← Return to Cortex

 No. The research and writing were independently produced without sponsors, grants, or institutional contracts.

-Is the restricted copy dangerous or classified?
+Is the archived copy dangerous or classified?

 Can media or journalists request access?